The Cartographer's Daughter · Chapter 99

 Keep reading

-Chapter 100: The Mouth of the Road
+Chapter 100: The Answer Board

 The next chapter is ready, but Sighing will wait here until you choose to continue.
 Turn autoplay on if you want a hands-free countdown at the end of future chapters.